timlabs/uscode/United States Code/TITLE 11a-APPENDIX/FEDERAL RULES OF BANKRUPTCY PROCEDURE/BANKRUPTCY RULES/PART VIII-APPEALS TO DISTRICT COURT OR BANKRUPTCY APPELLATE PANEL.md

   * (5) the fee for filing the notice of appeal.

 * (d) BILL OF COSTS; OBJECTIONS.
-A party who wants costs taxed must, within 14 days after entry of judgment on appeal, file with the bankruptcy clerk, with proof of service, an itemized and verified bill of costs.
+A party who wants costs taxed must, within 14 days after entry of judgment on appeal, file with the bankruptcy clerk and serve an itemized and verified bill of costs.
 Objections must be filed within 14 days after service of the bill of costs, unless the bankruptcy court extends the time.

 ### Rule 8022.
 Motion for Rehearing
 * (a) TIME TO FILE; CONTENTS; RESPONSE; ACTION BY THE DISTRICT COURT OR BAP IF GRANTED.